dlt/http_tracker/README.markdown

       true
     end

-    def before_call(env)
+    def on_request(env)
-      \# This method can be thinked of as a callback and will run before_call
+      \# This method can be thinked of as a callback and will run on_request
       \# the rack call to @app.call(env)
-      \# You can set instance classes here and use them later in the after_call method. end
+      \# You can set instance classes here and use them later in the on_response method. end

-    def after_call(env, status, headers, body)
+    def on_response(env, status, headers, body)
       \# This method will run before @app.callback
-      \# You can use it to finalize your tracking logic, read variables set in #before_call,
+      \# You can use it to finalize your tracking logic, read variables set in #on_request,
       \# save requests or responses status to a database, etc.. end end